Haemophilus Influenzae b

 After getting the vaccine, your child may have discomfort, redness or swelling around the area where the injection was given.
 They may be irritable and have a fever.

-If this happens you can give them paracetamol or ibuprofen.
+If this happens you can give them paracetamol.
 You should also give them plenty to drink.
 Make sure they are not too warm and that their clothes are not rubbing against the injection area.

 Children usually recover from these minor side effects within a day or two